 City Council creates Energy Advice Officer role to help Council Tenants save energy

-The Council has two energy advice officers who visit social housing tenants to help them keep their energy bills as low as possible.
-Detailed financial issues can be referred to the designed service from the CAB.
+The Council employs two energy advice officers who visit social housing tenants to help them keep their energy bills as low as possible.

-Fuel poverty can be defined as where people are struggling to afford to heat their homes to a reasonable temperature – it is caused by energy costs, income and energy efficiency of the home.
-Council tenants pay for their own energy and are generally on lower incomes that other types of tenures so they are naturally at risk.
+Fuel poverty can be defined as where people are struggling to afford to heat their homes to a reasonable temperature – it is caused by a combination of high energy costs, low income and poor energy efficiency of the home.
+Council tenants are responsible for their own energy bills and tenants on lower incomes are naturally at risk.

-The Energy Advice Officers aim to visit every Council home to advise on the following:
+The Energy Advice Officers have visited (or tried to) every Council home to advise on the following:

-- Energy saving measures in the building – referrals to upgrade boilers and heating controls, insulate the loft and draught proof can all make a difference
+- Energy saving measures in the building – referrals for boiler upgrades and heating controls, insulating the loft and draught proofing can all make a difference

 Outcomes and benefits delivered: